 We are going to cover these 9 techniques in a minute.

-You can check in google search console how your website is doing.
+You can check in the Google Search Console how your website is doing.

 But don’t get distracted by looking at your ranking too often.